 Where We Fund

 The service area for the Appalachian Kentucky Grant Program is confined to the Appalachian counties designated by the federal Appalachian Regional Commission.
 For a current list, please consult www.arc.gov/counties.
 For other information regarding the Appalachian program, please contact Judy Owens.

 For Kentucky applicants, the online application form is available as of November 1 and must be submitted no later than March 1, 2019, by 11:59 pm Eastern Time.
-This checklist (ADD LINK to checklist] may help you prepare your proposal.
+This checklist may help you prepare your proposal.